HyperSphereStudio/JuliaParser/README.md

 # JuliaParser

+Julia AST Engineering Library.

-Project designed to parse Julia AST effiently into code objects that can then be reemitted into Julia AST.
+Parsers Julia AST into an efficient organized structure of Modules, Structures, Fields etc that can be easily modified.
+This can then be reemitted back into Julia AST.

-Why: To enable macros to have greater ability to manipulate Julia Code
+Why: To perform complex code analysis without having to worry about syntax of Julia

+Possible Usages of this:
+     Julia Compiler (To byte code)
+     Adding Object Oriented into Julia